kreuzwerker/terraform-provider-docker/docs/index.md

 Registry credentials can be provided on a per-registry basis with the `registry_auth` field, passing either a config file or the username/password directly.
+If you want to use an insecure http registry, please explicitly specify the `address` with the `http` protocol.

 -> **Note**
-The location of the config file is on the machine terraform runs on, nevertheless if the specified docker host is on another machine.
+The config file is loaded from the machine `terraform` runs on.
+This also applies when the specified docker host is on another machine.

 ```terraform
 provider "docker" {